yanovsk/ai_interviewer_dashboard_cerebras/README.md

 By continuing to leverage Cerebras' powerful inference capabilities, we aim to create an even more intelligent and efficient interviewing tool.
 We believe that fine-tuning Llama 405B will allow for incredible further development of this project.

-## Getting Started

-(Add instructions for setting up and running the project here)

 ## Contributors